-- admitted as unconditional degree seeking at the doctoral or master's levels; - admitted at graduate certificate level; - accepted as conditional admission at the master's level; - accepted at professional development level; - accepted at special visiting level.
+- admitted as unconditional degree seeking at the doctoral or master's levels; - admitted at graduate certificate level; - accepted as conditional admission at the master's level; - accepted as add-on licensure at the master's level; - accepted at professional development level; - accepted at special visiting level.

-All students (degree seeking or non-degree seeking) holding a baccalaureate degree from an accepted accredited college or university who attend Fayetteville State University are classified as graduate students except for students seeking a second undergraduate degree and/or a teacher licensure-only program.\ Thus, students seeking a doctoral degree, a master's degree, a graduate level certificate, professional development, and special visiting admission are all designated as graduate students and are required to pay graduate student fees.
+All students (degree seeking or non-degree seeking) holding a baccalaureate degree from an accepted accredited college or university who attend Fayetteville State University are classified as graduate students except for students seeking a second undergraduate degree and/or a teacher licensure-only program.
+Thus, students seeking a doctoral degree, a master's degree, add-on licensure at the master's level, a graduate level certificate, professional development, and special visiting admission are all designated as graduate students and are required to pay graduate student fees.
 Students seeking a second undergraduate degree and/or a teacher licensure-only program are classified as undergraduate students.